cfpb/development/markup.md

 <img class="avatar" src="...">
 ```

+## Patterns for

-## Forms
+### Forms

-When designing forms, think about form validation and good markup to ensure users with screenreaders can access them.
+When designing forms,
+think about form validation and good markup to ensure users with screenreaders can access them.

 **General**
 - Make sure the form follows a logical layout when navigating with a keyboard